Lesson plans.

 Lesson 7: Judging others.

 Matthew 7:1-5 - Jesus taught his followers not to judge others or they would be judged by the same standard.
-He taught that they should focus on removing the plank in their own eyes before pointing out the speck of sawdust in someone else’s eyes, thus highlighting the hypocrisy of judging others when we ourselves are not perfect.
+They should focus on removing the plank in their own eyes before pointing out the speck of sawdust in someone else’s eyes, meaning that we should never judge others because we ourselves are not perfect.

 Lesson 6: Trusting in God’s care.

-Lesson 5: Heavenly treasures
+Lesson 5: Heavenly treasures.

 Lesson 4: Doing good in secret.